SearchMonster Best Practices

 - Desired Candidate Salary

 Tip #2: Set up a Skills Match

 When you first begin searching for a new position that you’ve never recruited for, it will be helpful to find a model candidate to help develop your search criteria.
 Start with a nationwide search first to find a candidate with an ideal skill set that you can leverage for your own search.
 To do this, only enter the Job Title and one Keyword and then click the search button.

 - Once you find a standout candidate, scroll down to the Skills/Other Skills section of the Monster Profile.
-Expand the list to reveal every skill on the resume, translated into Monster concepts.
+Expand the list to reveal every skill on the CV, translated into Monster concepts.
 Identify the skills that are important to the position.